mabel-dev/opteryx/README.md

 #### Query Data on Local Disk

 In this example, we are querying and filtering a file directly.
-Filenames must be with backticks (`) in order to be understood as file names.
+File names are wrapped in backticks (`) to differeniate them from other datasets.

 ~~~python
 import opteryx